nearform/fast-jwt/README.md

 Create a verifier function by calling `createVerifier` and providing one or more of the following options:

-- `key`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms (whose format is defined by the Node's crypto module documentation).
+- `key`: A string, buffer or object containing the secret for `HS*` algorithms or the PEM encoded public key for `RS*`, `PS*` and `ES*` algorithms.
 The key can also be a function accepting a Node style callback or a function returning a promise.
 This is the only mandatory option, which must NOT be provided if the token algorithm is `none`.
 - `algorithms`: List of strings with the names of the allowed algorithms.
 By default, all algorithms are accepted.
 - `complete`: Return an object with the decoded header, payload, signature and input (the token part before the signature), instead of just the content of the payload.
 Default is `false`.
 - `json`: Always parse the payload as JSON even if the `typ` claim of the header is not `JWT`.
 Default is `true`.